STANTHEGR8/RHMS/README.md

 - **Patient Management:** Easily manage patient records, including personal information, medical history, and appointment details.
 - **Appointment Scheduling:** Efficiently schedule and manage patient appointments, reducing waiting times.
 - **Billing and Invoicing:** Generate bills and invoices for patient services and manage payments.
-- **Pharmacy and Inventory Management:** Keep track of medicines, supplies, and inventory efficiently.
 - **Doctor and Staff Management:** Manage doctor and staff records, roles, and schedules.
-- **Reports and Analytics:** Generate various reports for data analysis and decision-making.

 ## Getting Started